-- (1) Any force by reason of which we do not give; although it is the right time and place, and we have the means, still we do not give. - (2) Any force by reason of the operation of which we do not make profit.
-We are fit persons, and follow the usual methods, and yet we do not gain. - (3) Energy by reason of which we do not enjoy things which can be enjoyed more than once; pictures, furniture, scenery, etc. The things themselves are not faulty, and yet we are miserable although surrounded by pleasant things. - (4) Energy by reason of which we do not enjoy those things which can be enjoyed only once, like food, or drink.

-(5) Energy which acts as a hindrance to the will; we should like to conduct ourselves in a certain way, yet we do not.
-We know that the way is right, yet we do not do it; there is weakness.
+- 1. Any force by reason of which we do not give; although it is the right time and place, and we have the means, still we do not give. - 2.
+Any force by reason of the operation of which we do not make profit.
+We are fit persons, and follow the usual methods, and yet we do not gain. - 3.
+Energy by reason of which we do not enjoy thing which can be enjoyed more than once; picture, furniture, scenery, etc. The things themselves are not faulty, and yet we are miserable although surrounded by pleasant things. - 4.
+Energy by reason of which we do not enjoy those thing which can be enjoyed only once, like food, or drink. - 5.
+Energy which acts as a hindrance to the will; we should like to conduct ourselves in a certain way, yet we do not.
+We know the way is right, yet we do not do it; there is weakness.

 Thus we have eight classes of energies in us.
 All these are unnatural to the pure soul, and obscure some quality of it, and the qualities become actual when these foreign forces are removed.

-The first, second, fourth, and eight classes cover up the real spiritual natures, namely:
+The first, second, fourth and eighth classes cover up the real spiritual natures, namely:

-(1) Omniscience, (2) generalisation to the fullest extent, (3) permanent right belief and right conduct, and (4) infinite capacity of activity (pot omnipotence; no soul can create another).
-And the third, fifth, sixth, and seventh classes of energies do not cover up the essential spiritual natures.
-When these latter four classes are removed, then the qualities natural to the soul which come out are (1) blissfulness, (2) continuous life, unbroken by death and birth, (3) life as a pure soul all the time, and (4) life in circumstances neither high nor low, i.e., equality of status.
+- 1. Omniscience, - 2. generalization to the fullest extent, - 3. permanent right belief and right conduct, and - 4. infinite capacity of activity (not omnipotence; no soul can create another).

+And the third, fifth, sixth and seventh classes of energies do not cover up the essential natures.
+When these latter four classes are removed, then the qualities natural to the soul which come our are

+- 5. blissfulness, - 6. continuous life, unbroken by death and birth, - 7. life as a pure soul all the time, and - 8. life in circumstances neither high nor low, i.e. equality of status.

-CAUSES
+CAUSES OF KARMAS

-of the generation of the foreign energies which are in us.
+Causes of generation of the foreign energies which are in us.

-The characteristics which a person has at the

-present time are the result of forces generated in the past.
-The person attracts (āsrava) to himself and assimilates (bandha) that finest material which is the substance of these foreign energies, by reason of certain impellent forces which are already in him.
+The characteristics which a person has at the present time are the result of forces generated in the past.
+The person attracts (asrava) to himself and assimilates (bandaha) that finest material which is the substance of these foreign energies, by reason of certain impellent forces which are already in him.
 But these impellent forces are only the instrumental cause of the generation of the above named energies (karmas).
 We ourselves are the substantial cause of their generation.

-If the attitude of mind is one of protest or aloofness from these impellent forces, then fresh energy is not generated.
+If the attitude of mind is not one of protest or aloofness from these impellent forces, then fresh energy is not generated.

 There are four classes of these impellent forces, causes, or means whereby we generate the energies above mentioned.
-These four classes are:
+These four classes are :

-- (1) Delusion (mithyātva). - (2) Lack of self-control, laxity of thought, or of sense activity.
-Indulgence of the senses stops consciousness (avirati). - (3) Passions: (kashāya).
-An unclean moral nature. - (4) All other activities of body, mind, and speech not included in the first three causes.
-(Yoga).
+- 1. Delusion (mithyatva). - 2.
+Lack of self-control, laxity of thought, or of sense activity.
+Indulgence of the senses stops consciousness (avirati). - 3.
+Passion (kasaya): An unclean moral nature. - 4.
+All other activities of body, mind, and speech not included in the first three causes (yoga). - 5.
+Indolence (Pramad) [not mentioned here]